 Use the "Demand comparison" card to compare how different demand channels are performing over the selected time period.
 Customize the chart by selecting different demand channels and dimensions from the drop-down menus.

 - Click Show details to see a table with totals for each demand channel across all of the metrics.
 The table only shows data for the demand channels that recorded impressions during the selected time period.
-Click the name of a demand channel in the table to open a report filtered by that channel and further broken down by advertiser or ad unit in Query Tool.
+Click the name of a demand channel in the table to open a report filtered by that channel and further broken down by advertiser or ad unit.

-- Click View in Query Tool to open the full report for further investigation.
+- Click View in reporting to open the full report for further investigation.

 View aggregate data across all demand channels